 She's also the host and producer of Wanna Know Idaho, Idaho's audience-powered podcast.

 Frankie's reporting has appeared on NPR's Morning Edition and Weekend Edition.
 The award-winning journalist has received national accolades from the Public Radio News Directors Incorporated for breaking news reporting, as well as regional Edward R. Murrow awards for both hard news and features.
-She co-hosted Boise State Public Radio's first podcast, Speaking of Serial, which won an Idaho Press Club award.
+Frankie co-hosted Boise State Public Radio's first podcast, Speaking of Serial, which won an Idaho Press Club award.

-She earned her production chops at American Public Media, where she interned for Marketplace Tech Report and American RadioWorks.
-Frankie was also a researcher in Minnesota Public Radio's newsroom for an investigative report on bullying.
+Frankie earned her production chops at American Public Media, where she interned for Marketplace Tech Report and American RadioWorks.
+She was also a researcher in Minnesota Public Radio's newsroom for an investigative report on bullying.